EXCLUSIVE: Pamela Anderson 'Thrilled' She's No Longer 'Cartoon Character Bimbo' From 'Baywatch' Days — As She Launches 'Serious' Movie Career

 Canadian-American star Anderson's career spans three decades and includes the 1996 film Barb Wire and a stint on Broadway in 2022 playing Roxie Hart in the revival of Chicago.

-But she says: "I feel like this is the first time that I've ever really done anything at this level of commitment and focus for myself.
+But she said: "I feel like this is the first time that I've ever really done anything at this level of commitment and focus for myself.

 "It was a whole new world, a new chapter.